Vyral/base-template/_posts/2019-03-26-what-you-need-to-know-about-arizona-purchase-contracts.md

 All of our purchase contracts are state-approved forms, but the buyer in Arizona has three contingencies as a standard part of the contract.

 If you’re getting a loan, the first contingency is the inspection, for which you have 10 days to do all the physical inspections you want on the property.
-At the end of that tenth day, we send a punch list to the sellers that details the repairs we want them to make.
+At the end of that tenth day, we send a punch list to the sellers that details the repairs we want them to make.&nbsp;

 While we’re doing the physical inspections, the title and escrow company will be doing title work to make sure the property has a clean, clear title that will transfer to you after the inspection contingency is resolved.